-The following groups of young people are also entitled to a postal vote:
+The following groups of young people are also entitled to postal vote

 - Those with a physical illness or disability

-- Those studying full time at an educational institution in Ireland, which is away from their home address where they are registered
+- Those studying full time in an educational institution in Ireland that is away from their home address where they are registered

 - Those unable to vote at their polling station because of their occupation, service or employment